ejiro2024/Sales-Report-System/README.md

 ```

 ## Visualisations
-The reports and tables were connected to Power Bi from the database using SQL queries.
+The reports and tables were connected to Power Bi from the database after creating views.

 On the Power Bi interface: